commons-app/commons-app-documentation/Tutorial-for-new-users.md

 **Page 4**

-(Note: This needs to be changed to something more intuitive)
+(Note: This example needs to be changed to something more intuitive)

 Filling in image details